Frequently Asked Questions

 If I don’t qualify or if I'm not accepted through SSS, can I still get support?

-The TRIO Educational Opportunity Center (EOC) offers support similar to the SSS program without needing to fill out an application.
-The EOC is our sister program and can help you I you are not admitted into SSS.
+The First Gen Center offers support similar to the SSS program without needing to fill out an application.
+If you are looking for tutoring support specifically, check out the tutoring labs available for UVU students.

 Can I apply for the TRIO SSS Scholarship again if I’ve been previously awarded?

 Yes.
-The Student Support Services Scholarship (link to page) is always open to TRIO SSS students.
+The Student Support Services Scholarship is open to TRIO SSS students.
 You may reapply for the scholarship even if you have previously received the scholarship.

 How quickly can I get tutoring?

 We take applications throughout the semester, but tutor slots fill up fast.
 It’s best to submit your tutor request quickly at the beginning of the semester.
-We respond within a week of receiving the application.
+We typically respond within a week of receiving the application.
+We are not able to offer tutoring during the summer semester.

-When should I schedule an appointment to meet with Camille?
+When should I schedule an appointment to meet with my TRIO advisor?

 Your first appointment with an advisor needs to be completed within the first two weeks after being admitted into the SSS program.
 After your initial appointment, you will need to meet with an advisor at least once per semester and as-needed.